azurepocmain/fabricpocmain.github.io/articles/querying-fabric-onelake-fast.md

 Eventhouse also has the ability to track the exceptions as well.
 ![image](https://github.com/user-attachments/assets/581e94cf-9fd8-48f0-9ca0-2dbeb0718035)
 <br>

-Further review of additional request properties can be verified at the following link:
-Reference:  <a href="https://learn.microsoft.com/en-us/kusto/api/rest/request-properties?view=microsoft-fabric" target="_blank">Fabric Eventhouse Request Properties </a>

-Observe that the "set notruncation;" below parameter is prefixed before the actual query.
-This enables the handling of large data volumes exceeding 500,000 records or 64MB without triggering an exception.<br>

 The C# code utilized to evaluate the concurrency thresholds is delineated below: